WHAT HAPPENS IF YOU HIT A PEDESTRIAN JAYWALKING IN INDIANA?

 - When there are Walk/Don’t walk signs, pedestrians must abide by them.
 They are not allowed to walk when it says “Don’t Walk.”
 However, they are allowed to continue crossing the road if the “Don’t Walk” sign starts flashing while they are mid-cross.

 - A pedestrian may not suddenly leave a curb or other place of safety and walk or run into the path of a vehicle that is so close as to constitute an immediate hazard.

-- Between adjacent intersections at which traffic control signals are in operation, pedestrians may not cross at any place except in a marked crosswalk.
+- Between adjacent intersections at which traffic signals are in operation, pedestrians may not cross at any place except in a designated crosswalk.

 - Pedestrians shall move, whenever practicable, upon the right half of crosswalks.